Emergency Medicine

 Emergency Medicine Research Office

-The Emergency Medicine Research Office is vital in advancing the services and care available to patients at UVA Health as well as to patients around the world.
+The Emergency Medicine Research Office (EMRO) is vital in advancing the services and care available to patients at UVA Health as well as to patients around the world.
 EMRO is continuously striving to support new therapies and clinical improvements through research.

 Learn More